InserirAquiNome/crypto/full_node.md

 My RPi3 run a Linux OS, without X. This even make the cost of running this node lower, because I won't need a monitor.
 I don't need a software license because Linux is Free Open Source Software (FOSS).
  And bitcoin is also FOSS.

 And I access my node through SSH, so I don't even need a mouse or keyboard.
 It's only the RPi3, it's power supply, micro sd card and an 8GB USB memory stick.

+The final cost of this setup is less than 100 usd with cables and the plastic box to put the RPi3.

 ## Software - Download the client